Your passion for photography can help you earn more money than those who spend their days filling excel sheets in offices.

 Sell your photographs in the form of frames in local art galleries and craft fairs if there are any in your area.

-Give printed versions of your photographs to your clients so they can see your work.
+Give your clients printed versions of your photographs so they can see your work.

 But before doing that, find a printing press or a printing service to get your pictures to a much higher quality than you are used to.